 - Once the smaller stems “snap” when you bend them, it’s time to start the curing process.

 - At this point, the thicker stems should still be bendy, and won’t snap if you bend them.
 The bendiness means the bigger stems still contain moisture, which will be needed in the next part of the curing process.

 You want to be careful of over-drying your weed, or buds will crumble when you try to break it up.
 If this happens, some growers recommend ways to re-moisten the buds with water and hang them to dry again, but this may not help.
 Cannabis bud seems to cure best if you dry it out slowly one time, and re-misting also means there is a greater opportunity for mold to grow.

-Many new growers ruin their cure by drying their buds too fast.
+Many people growing weed for the first time accidentally hurt their cure by drying their buds too fast.
 This is why it’s important to keep an eye on your buds closely during the curing process.
-When the buds are dried past a certain moisture level, they can no longer be "cured" anymore.
+When the buds are dried past a certain moisture level, they can no longer be “cured” anymore.

 After the marijuana buds have dried, it’s time to cure the bud.
 This is done by placing the dried buds in quart-sized mason jars.

 Buds that have not fully dried all the way are placed in mason jars to begin the curing process.